commit-live-students/python_getting_started_project/README.md

 The IPL and other cricket related datasets are available at `cricsheet.org`.
 Feel free to visit the website and explore the data by yourself as exploring new sources of data is one of the interesting activities a data scientist gets to do.

 So let's get started with the first IPL match that was played in 2008.
 It turned out to be a run fest.
-Remember, BAZ had scored a century?
+Remember, Brendon McCullum (BAZ) had scored a century?

 Let's explore the first match data to find out what happened in the match.